 These are the best times of day for photography, too!
 A good plan is to catch the sunrise at Bryce Point and then immediately head down the trail.

-All trails that descend into Bryce Canyon are considered to be fairly strenuous due to the elevation.
+All trails that descend into Bryce Canyon are considered to be fairly strenuous.

 There’s a great network of trails in this area, the heart of Bryce Canyon National Park.
 Pick up a good map to see how it works and get a solid grip on all the options.